 First Time Here?
 Read This. . .

 In May 2007, the GR-1 application hearings concluded.
 The Zoning Hearing Board granted a special exception to allow quarrying in the “heavy industrial” district only and stipulated more than twenty conditions.
 In June 2007, Gibraltar Rock filed an appeal to the Court of Common Pleas in Montgomery County.
-The court hearing was held in July 2011; Gibraltar Rock’s challenge was denied by the court in November 2011.
+The court hearing was held in July 2011.
+Gibraltar Rock’s challenge was denied by the court in November 2011.
 Gibraltar Rock then filed an appeal to the Commonwealth Court of Penna.

 The GR-1 Commonwealth Court hearing was held in Philadelphia in May 2013.
 By unanimous decision of the court, Gibraltar Rock’s appeal was denied in October 2013.
 One month later, Gibraltar Rock filed a “Petition for Allowance of Appeal” to the Penna.
 Supreme Court, but that petition was denied in May 2014.
-All of the above means that Gibraltar Rock must abide by the New Hanover Zoning Hearing Board decision of June 2007, all local ordinances, and all state regulations.
+All of the above indicates that Gibraltar Rock must abide by the New Hanover Zoning Hearing Board decision of June 2007, all local ordinances, and all state regulations.

-The GR-2 zoning board hearings concluded in August 2009.
+This application (GR-2) contained the 76 acres that Gibraltar Rock was not permitted to add to the GR-1 application.
+Zoning Board Hearings began on March 18, 2003 and concluded in August 2009.
 In January 2010, the ZHB rendered the same decision as they did in GR-1 – granting a “special exception” in the HI District, with conditions.
 Both Gibraltar Rock and New Hanover Township filed an appeal of the decision to the Court of Common Pleas.
-As of 2018, neither party has requested a court date for this appeal.
+This appeal has never advanced to the Montgomery County Court of Common Pleas.

 At that point, Gibraltar Rock filed a series of six appeals to the Court of Common Pleas and Commonwealth Court, hoping the court would overturn the Zoning Hearing Board’s dismissal of their application-3.
 Gibraltar Rock failed in all six appeals filed.